Oginn/Scraping-with-Python/README.md

 Contributions are welcome!
 If you have any suggestions for improvements or additional features, please feel free to create an issue or submit a pull request.

-### License
+### Disclaimer

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+Please ensure that your use of the data complies with the terms of service of the source website.
+This project is for educational and informational purposes only.

 ### Acknowledgements